razee-io/FeatureFlagSetLD/README.md

   - Usage: when you have a stringified JSON object in a ConfigMap that you want to use as your identity, specifying this will parse the JSON and use all the items in the JSON as part of the identity.

+#### Identity-Key

+`.spec.identity-key`

+If you need to specify a specific key to use as the user key in LaunchDarkly, this allows you to identify the key in the identity ConfigMap to use.

+- Schema:
+  - type: string
+  - default: ffsld's namespace uid

 ### Managed Resource Labels